Tamer-Mansour/Docker-config-with-zscaler/README.md

-Certainly!
-Here's a full description for configuring Docker with Zscaler on Windows:

 ## Configuring Docker with Zscaler on Windows

 This guide provides step-by-step instructions on how to configure Docker with Zscaler on Windows.
 By following these instructions, you will be able to build and run Docker containers with Zscaler certificate support.